 Quick Start and/or Bridge programs – programs that are geared toward helping a patient initiate and stay on medication expeditiously while working to obtain coverage through the patient’s insurer on the back end

-Patient education – providing tools, materials, and resources to help patients as they initiate and stay on therapy, since most specialty pharmacy medications require a patient to self-administer (either orally, via self-injectable, etc.)
+Patient education – providing tools, materials, and resources to help patients initiate and stay on therapy.
+Since most specialty pharmacy medications require a patient to self-administer (orally, via self-injectable, etc.)

 Caregiver support – additional educational tools and resources intended specifically for caregivers who may be leading, assisting, or participating in product administration and/or other aspects of a patient’s treatment journey

-Pharmacy copay program solution – building a copay program that will be applied prior to patient treatment so the patient doesn’t have a large out of pocket cost-share responsibility
+Pharmacy copay program solution – building a copay program that will be applied before patient treatment so the patient doesn’t have a large out-of-pocket cost-share responsibility

-If you are preparing to launch a patient support program and need strategic guidance on how to build your program, which services should be included, and how to best communicate with your patient and HCP customers, Archbow can help.
-We have deep expertise in designing and customizing patient support programs and distribution strategies based on key factors related to your product, therapeutic area, and patient population.
+If you are preparing to launch a patient support program and need strategic guidance on building your program, which services should be included, and how to best communicate with your patient and HCP customers, Archbow can help.
+We have deep expertise in designing and customizing patient support programs and distribution strategies based on critical factors related to your product, therapeutic area, and patient population.
 Contact us today to get started.